 We left Burger King, and I felt 4 contractions on the drive back to the house.
 When we got home, I called Eric to let him know my contractions had started.
 I kept moving around the house, picking up, packing bags, bouncing on the exercise ball I'd purchased.
 Trey and Carol watched Hendrix while I felt my contractions intensifying.
 However, they were never regular.
 I'd have one after 2 minutes and another in 6.
 So, I really couldn't tell if things were going to pick up or not.
 Then, at 3 pm, I had contractions every 4 minutes for an hour.
 Eric got home at 4.
 He thought we should stay home.
 I thought we needed to get to the hospital.
 I remember saying, "Eric, this could progress really quickly!
 What if my water breaks?
 We don't want to be home and have to deliver him!
 We left at 4:30 and got to the hospital around 5.
 I remember leaving in a hurry and feeling like I didn't get a chance to give Henry the big goodbye I wanted, but he was off playing super heroes with uncle Trey.

-me we reached the birthing floor, my greatest fear returned.
+By the time we reached the birthing floor, my greatest fear returned.
 I was walking the hall while Eric filled out the paperwork, and I realized I was no longer feeling my contractions in my uterus.
 Slowly, my contractions were creeping from the center of my tailbone, up my spinal cord and down my legs.
 The pain of back labor is kind of like a back spams, but, you also have an infant trying to escape your body.
 So, it sucks.
 However, I went through 24 hours of back labor with Henry, so, I laughed when I told Eric we were going through it again.
 He rubbed my back while we waited to be admitted.

 Once we got into the birth room, I was super excited because there was a bathtub!
 The nurse informed us that she had 1. never attended a natural birth and 2. had never seen a person actually get into the bathtub.
 So, I let her know we were going to be rockin' her world and making BOTH happen!
 She checked me at a 5, put in a iv line, strapped me up to fetal monitoring and called my doctor.
 Doctor Mahaffey is known around Austin as "the vet."
 Birth is and should be as natural as possible to him.
 That's why we picked him as our OB.
 That and that he's a Texas rancher in his free time and is never without his handlebar mustache or his cowboy boots.
 He let us know that since he was on call that weekend anyway, he had swept the membranes of 5 different women that morning.
 He was going to be a busy man, because three of us were already at the hospital!
 What a guy.
 He also gave the go ahead for intermittent monitoring, a bath, and a mobile labor.
 Score.